san-ghun/san-ghun/temp/script.md

 ---

-- Production & Performance
+## Production & Performance
 - brief mention on CI/CD pipeline
 	- PR proposed to `main` GitHub Action run lint check & build & test for CI
 		- team can check any issue from lint & build & test
 	- PR merged into `main` branch
 	- pre-configured Webhook is triggered to source our codebase to AWS CodePipeline
 	- AWS CodePipeline process through AWS CodeBuild and AWS CodeDeploy
 	- CodeDeploy to our 2 instances in-place
 - logging, monitoring, https, custom domain
 	- currently, logging is managed by checking `docker logs` command
-		- monitoring is on
+	- monitoring is on AWS CloudWatch Dashboard
 - performance challenges
 	- physical constraints
 		- physical distance from south korea to germany
 		- CDN
 		- Cache
 		- Query tuning
 	- improvement
 		- before index, after index